Czechs vote in second round of Senate elections | Radio Prague

-Czechs in 25 constituencies go to the polls to cast their ballot in a second round of senatorial elections on Friday and Saturday.
+Czechs in 25 constituencies go to the polls to cast their ballot in a second round of senatorial elections on Saturday.

 The vote in two constituencies where candidates won over 50 percent of the voter support has already been decided.